celadari/json-logic-scala/docs/_posts/json-logic-typed-scala-representation-part-2.md

 The `JsonLogicCore` object has the following subtypes:

-*  `ValueLogic`: a Scala data structure that represents a data-node in json-logic-typed datum.
+*  `ValueLogic`: a Scala data structure that represents a data-node in ^JsonLogic-Typed datum.
 It consists of several attributes, including:
    * `operator` of type String,
    * `typeCodenameOpt` of type Option[TypeValue]
  ([TypeValue is detailed in another section]({% link _posts/json-logic-typed-scala-representation-part-2.md %}))
    * `valueOpt` of generic-type Option[T].
-* `ComposeLogic`: a Scala data structure that represents an operator-node in json-logic-typed datum.
+* `ComposeLogic`: a Scala data structure that represents an operator-node in ^JsonLogic-Typed datum.
 It consists of two attributes:
     * `operator` of type String
     * `conditions` of type Array[JsonLogicCore]